-There are a few traits, if established in your dog training skills, that will help you achieve successful Mini Schnauzer training sessions.
+There are a few traits, if established in your dog training skills, that will help you achieve successful training sessions with the Miniature Schnauzer.
 Bear in mind that as the owner of your puppy, you are, and always will be, the pack leader, and your pup will respect, follow, and obey your commands, providing that you learn and always show the correct skills of pack leader.

-Miniature Schnauzer training is a must.
+Training is a must for this dog breed.
 They are smart dogs, but obedience training is required, so their intelligence is utilized in the best way.
 A miniature schnauzer that was not trained very well will use his smarts to get his way, and he will, eventually, be out of control.
 Obedience training incredibly creates a very obedient dog, thus making it an excellent show dog.
 Because of the amount of training needed, a first-time dog owner might want to think twice before getting a Miniature Schnauzer.

 The Personality of the Miniature Schnauzer

 • Always happy to alert you that someone is approaching

 • Great for indoor living